 Types of bladder cancer include:

 Transitional cell carcinoma

 Originates in cells lining the inside of the bladder and is the most common form of bladder cancer, accounting for 97% of all cases.

 This type of bladder cancer begins in thin, flat cells found on the surface of the skin.

 Originates in cells that produce and release mucus and other fluids.

 Virtua offers individualized treatment plans to treat bladder cancer.
 Interdisciplinary care teams are staffed by oncology experts, including board-certified, fellowship-trained urologic oncologists.
 In addition, a team of oncology certified and advanced practice nurses provides expert treatment, education, and support to you and your family.

 Surgery is a common treatment option for people who have bladder cancer.
 The clinical staff at the Penn Medicine Virtua Cancer Program includes surgeons specially trained in pelvic surgery and reconstruction techniques that help to improve surgical outcomes and minimize the potential effects of surgery to this sensitive area of the body.
 Our program also has outpatient chemotherapy and infusion centers at Virtua Marlton, Virtua Memorial and Virtua Voorhees hospitals.

-For more information about Virtua’s bladder cancer services,
+For more information about Virtua’s bladder cancer treatment and services,

 call 1-888-VIRTUA-3 (1-888-847-8823).